 no use for gimmick weddings.

-is the foundation of family life- the lifelong commitment
+is the foundation of family, and a lifelong commitment.
+Let

 brides and grooms advise me on the specifics of their

 wedding ceremony.
 They alone are the sole authority.

 Third parties such as wedding coordinators play no

 of my ceremonies (just as I don't advise wedding